-This opinion considers the effects of research activities conducted in Southeast Alaska, Gulf of Alaska, Aleutian Islands, and Bering, Chukchi, and Beaufort Seas.
-These actions have the potential to affect the threatened and endangered species and designated critical habitats listed in the Summary Table 1.
-ECO Number: AKRO-2017-00028
+This opinion considers the effects of research activities conducted in Southeast Alaska, Gulf of Alaska, Aleutian Islands, and Bering, Chukchi, and Beaufort Seas on listed threatened and endangered species and designated critical habitats.

 The action agencies in this opinion are described below.